ds-wizard/guide/docs/application/projects/list/detail/questionnaire.rst

 - :ref:`Add comment<add-comment>`
 - Provide feedback for the question

-We can get more information on how various collaboation tools work and can be used in :ref:`Sharing<sharing>`.
+We can get more information on how various collaboration tools work and can be used in :ref:`Sharing<sharing>`.

 The most important part is, however, answering the question.
 The way of how to answer the question differs based on the question type.